WL-Richards/WL-Richards/README.md

 ### Hi there 👋
 My name is Will Richards and I am a CS Major at Oregon State University <br>
-I am currently the Lead Firmware Engineer at the [Openly Published Environmental Sensing Lab (OPEnS)](https://open-sensing.org/) <br>
-And also a Firmware Engineer at the [Soundbendor Labs](https://soundbendor.org/)
+I am currently the Lead Firmware Engineer at the [Openly Published Environmental Sensing Lab (OPEnS)](https://open-sensing.org/) and a Firmware Engineer at the [Soundbendor Labs](https://soundbendor.org/)

 # Compute Knowledge
  - I have ~3 years of in-depth microcontroller firmware development.